The Complete Guide to Learn Thai and the Thai Alphabet

 The second type is a closed diphthong, where the vowel sound starts as a long one and then moves to a short one.
 In this Thai example, the word อา (open diphthong) is pronounced as ɛ.
 In this Thai example, the word เอ (a closed diphthong) is pronounced as oo. อา (ɛ)เอ (oo)

-Thai is a language spoken in Thailand by the Thai people.
+Thai is a language spoken by the Thai people in Thailand.
 It is a tonal language with five tones.

 There are many ways to learn this language, but here are some of the most common ones.
 There are many ways to learn this language, but here are some of the most common ones:

-1. Learn Thai writing -Learn Thai in a Thai environment online with a teacher -Learn Thai in English -Learn Thai in an environment that speaks a different language.
+1. Learn Thai writing, Learn Thai in an online environment with a teacher, Learn Thai in English, or Learn Thai in an environment that speaks a different language.

-2. Learn Thai writing and words, and then learn the pronunciation from a native speaker.
-There are many ways to learn this language, but here are some of the most common ones: online with a teacher, studying with a teacher, And learning online with native speakers.
+2. Learn Thai writing and words and then pronunciation from a native speaker.
+There are many ways to learn this language, but here are some of the most common ones: online with a teacher, studying with a teacher, and learning online with native speakers.

 3. Learning Thai basics: Learn the alphabet and essential words.